fdonnet/ubik_accounting/README.md

 ### All the things are up

-If you click on authorize in Swagger or if you try to access the Blazor app, you will be redirected on a Keycloak login page
+If you try to access the Blazor app, you will be redirected on a Keycloak login page

 Login credentials: